machine/machine.specifications.fakes/README.markdown

 ### WithSubject<<TSubject>>

 Do we really need to create the subject of the specification by hand?
 Can we make it even more simpler?
 Yes, by introducing the concept of an AutoMockingContainer to the specification.
 That's exactly what WithSubject<TSubject> does.
-Here's the same example using WithSubject.
+Here's a modified example.

     public class Given_the_current_day_is_monday_when_identifying_my_mood : WithSubject<MoodIdentifier> (*)
     {